michaelryanmcneill/shibboleth/readme.txt

 3. Assign users into WordPress roles based on arbitrary data provided by Shibboleth

 == Upgrade Notice ==

-This update brings with it numerous changes, including support for PHP 7.x.
-Please see the changelog for additional details.
+This update brings with it a major change to the way Shibboleth attributes are accessed.
+For most users, no additional configuration will be necessary.
+If you are using a specialized server configuration, such as a Shibboleth Service Provider on a reverse proxy or a server configuration that results in environment variables being sent with the prefix REDIRECT_, you should see the release notes for additional details: https://github.com/michaelryanmcneill/shibboleth/releases/tag/1.9

 == Changelog ==